martin-king/update_heatexp/README.md

 # update_heatexp
-Files for running diabatic heating experiments with SPEEDY.
+Files for running diabatic heating experiments with SPEEDY Ver.
+41.

 Some necessary commands: